 The way to instruct: The lesson here is easily understood.
 Should your kids confront failure, refrain from punishment, and take steps to talk about the reasons they failed and discuss ideas that would eliminate from occurring down the road.
 Consistently pursue the lesson learned in every failure and teach your kids that giving up is NEVER an option.

-The majority of kids in this day and age are bad at communicating on the telephone or face to face due to the onslaught of sending text messages and the social media.
+The majority of kids in this day and age are bad at communicating on the telephone or face to face due to the onslaught of sending text messages and social media.
 Speaking to other people is vital to business success.
 Both relationships of a personal nature and business can be enhanced if your kids learn effective communication skills.

 The way to instruct: Be the role model.
 Show your kids how to demonstrate respect and be courteous as well.
-Teach them how important it is to establish eye contact during conversation with another person.
+Teach them how important it is to establish eye contact during a conversation with another person.
 Instruct them on how to talk slow and clear when holding a telephone conversation.
 Practice sending emails with your kids would be a communicative bonus.
 Teach them that abbreviating their words should not be tolerated and that conveying their message with sentences that are grammatically correct and flow effectively.

 Why create a business if a better cause is not supported?
 Kids should learn the essential skill of assisting those less fortunate.
 This approach will teach your kids humility even when success is achieved and provide them with the realization that more than just the owner can benefit from a business.
 Those who support others success tend to live happier and more contented lives.